Single Edits SQL Server: Push Data from the Database to an Application in Real-Time with Webhooks

 • Check the SQL Server SINGLE_EDITS table.
 After a successful job, it should have new rows with the edits from the loader workspace.
 If it does not have edits:

-• Review Part 1 and Part 5 for setting up the database.
+• Review Parts 1 and 5 to set up the database.
 Check user permissions for all database objects.

 • Review Part 2 for configuring the loader workspace.
 Check the SQL Server writer’s database connection, table name, parameters and feature types.